-Extremely Low-Income Family - A family whose annual income does not exceed the higher of 30% of AMI or the federal poverty level, as published by HUD adjusted for family size; 24 CFR § 5.603.
+Extremely Low-Income Family – A family whose annual income does not exceed the higher of 30% of AMI or the federal poverty level, as published by HUD adjusted for family size; 24 CFR § 5.603.

-Family -

-Two or more persons (with or without children) regularly living together, related by blood, marriage, adoption, guardianship, or operation of law who will live together in CHA housing; OR two or more persons who are not so related, but are regularly living together, and can verify shared income or resources.

-The term family also includes: Elderly family (Definition #39), near elderly family (Definition #71) disabled family (Definition #33), displaced person (Definition #34), single person (Definition #88), the remaining member of a resident family (Definition #84), or a kinship care arrangement (Definition #58).
-Other persons, including members temporarily absent (e.g., a child temporarily placed in foster care or a student temporarily away at college), may be considered a part of the applicant family’s household if they are living or will live regularly with the family; 24 CFR § 5.403.
+Family – Designation that includes, but is not limited to, the following, regardless of actual or perceived sexual orientation, gender identity, or marital status; 24 CFR § 5.403:

+A single person, who may be:

+An elderly person;

+A displaced person;

+A disabled person;

+A near-elderly person;

+An otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age and who has left foster care, or will leave foster care within 90 days, and is homeless or is at risk of becoming homeless at age 16 or older;

+Any other single person; or

+A group of persons residing together, and such group includes, but is not limited to:

+A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family);

+An elderly family;

+A near-elderly family;

+A disabled family;

+A displaced family;

+A kinship care arrangement; andThe remaining member of a tenant family.

-Live-in Aides (Definition #59) may also be considered part of the household.
+Live-in Aides (Definition #) may also be considered part of the household.
 However, live-in aides are not family members and have no rights as remaining family members.

 Foster Care Arrangements include situations in which the family is caring for a foster adult(s) or child (ren) in their home who have been placed there by a public adult or child placement agency.
 These individuals are household members but are not family members and have no rights as remaining family members because they do not have the legal capacity to remain in the home without an authorized remaining family member who is eligible to assume the role of the head of household.